thrillophilia-logo

 April to October is the dry season and the best time to visit Bali.
 Skies are generally clear, and humidity is lower than the rest of the year.
 July and August are peak months when international and domestic tourist traffic is highest, and prices are very high.
 April, May, and September to October offer the best combination of good weather, lower prices, and fewer crowds.

-Not Ideal for: Budget travel in July and August, as the accommodation prices are 20 to 40 per cent higher during peak months.
+Not Ideal for: Those looking to book budget Bali tour packages in July and August, as the accommodation prices are 20 to 40 per cent higher during peak months.

 Best for Indian travellers in the Dry Season:

-• May and June are summer holiday months in schools, so they work well for family trips.
+May and June are summer holiday months in schools, so they work well for families looking for Bali trip packages.

 Rainy Season (November to March) - Lower Prices, Some Restrictions